ancure-2004/AI-TimeTable/CODE_DOCUMENTATION.md

 - class (ref), subject (ref), teacher (ref)
 - preferredRoom (ref)

-**Why Critical:** This model solves the "62 slots needed but only 35 available" problem by:
+**Why Critical:** This model is the key to proper timetable generation:
-- Linking specific subjects to specific classes
+- Links specific subjects to specific classes
-- Assigning one teacher per class-subject combination
+- Assigns the CORRECT teacher to each subject-class combination
+- Ensures teachers only teach subjects they're assigned to (fixes wrong teacher bug)
 - Each class only schedules ITS assigned subjects (not all subjects in database)

 ### 7. Teacher Model